mdrideout/junjo-ai-studio-minimal-build/README.md

 ### Scenario 1: Same VM/Network (No Reverse Proxy)

 **Use this when:**
-- Your Junjo application and Junjo Server run on the same virtual machine
+- Your Junjo application and Junjo AI Studio run on the same virtual machine
 - Services share a Docker network or VPC
-- You don't need external services to send telemetry to Junjo Server
+- You don't need external services to send telemetry to Junjo AI Studio

 **Benefits:**
 - Simpler setup - no reverse proxy configuration needed